ApprenticeAI/frapy/docs/topics/settings.rst

 Whether to enable the memory usage extension.
 This extension keeps track of a peak memory used by the process (it writes it to stats).
-It can also optionally shutdown the Scrapy process when it exceeds a memory limit (see :setting:`MEMUSAGE_LIMIT_MB`), and notify by email when that happened (see :setting:`MEMUSAGE_NOTIFY_MAIL`).
+It can also optionally shutdown the Frapy process when it exceeds a memory limit (see :setting:`MEMUSAGE_LIMIT_MB`), and notify by email when that happened (see :setting:`MEMUSAGE_NOTIFY_MAIL`).